 Electrical appliances are typically categorised as Class 1, 2 or 3.

 Class 3 refers to low voltage items.
-They are the least dangerous and therefore the safest class of electrical appliance.
+They are the least dangerous and therefore the safest class of electrical appliances.
 Class 3 items do not need to be PAT tested, although any charging leads should be checked.

 Class 2 includes electrical equipment that doesn’t rely on earth for protection.
 These should be tested.